Skilled Worker Visa UK

 You’ll need to:

-• get a new certificate of sponsorship from your second employer
+• Get a new certificate of sponsorship from your second employer

-• include a letter with your application explaining that you want to change your current permission to stay.
+• Include a letter with your application explaining that you want to change your current permission to stay.

 There are important UKVI compliance considerations as well as Employer policy / contractual obligations and conflicts of interest which must be examined in detail, and it is therefore not recommended to take on additional work unless there are compelling reasons to do so.